Want a winning smile? With dental insurance, you can maintain your dental health without the exorbitant costs.

 Saving with no gap dental cover

-With the no gap scheme, your health fund will cover any out-of-pocket expenses you may incur after one of the covered preventative treatments.
-These treatments are designed to reduce the occurrence of more serious dental problems developing.
+Under the no gap scheme, your health fund will cover any out-of-pocket expenses you may have after undergoing one of the covered preventative treatments.
+These treatments are specifically designed to prevent the development of more serious dental issues down the line.

 Some of the dental services that may be covered by a no gap dental scheme include: